Unable to Locate Complete Label Info

 Castor and Pollux Organix Grain Free with Raw Bites Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Castor and Pollux Organix Grain Free with Raw Bites product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Castor and Pollux Organix Grain Free with Raw Bites product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient guidelines for adult maintenance.

 Castor and Pollux Organix Free Range Recipe with Raw Bites